Rhee Chang-yong: Early career

+Governor of the Bank of Korea

-In March 2022 President Moon Jae-in tapped Rhee who had led the Asia and Pacific Department at the International Monetary Fund over 8 years for the country's top monetary policy chief upon recommendations from president-elect Yoon Suk-yeol.
-On 19 April, a nomination hearing was held at the National Assembly where his nomination report was adopted and sent to the President.
-President Moon appointed Rhee on the following day commencing his four-year term as the Governor to minimise the first-ever vacancy of the Governor in Bank's history.
+In March 2022, President Moon Jae-in tapped Rhee, who had led the Asia and Pacific Department at the International Monetary Fund over eight years for the country's top monetary policy chief, upon recommendations from president-elect Yoon Suk Yeol.
+On 19 April, a nomination hearing was held at the National Assembly, where his nomination report was adopted and sent to the president.
+President Moon appointed Rhee on the following day, commencing his four-year term as the governor, to minimise the first-ever vacancy of the governor in the bank's history.

 During the nomination hearing, Rhee vowed to utilise the central bank's "unpopular" tool of base rate to address post-pandemic inflation reiterating the organisation's role in price stabilisation.